Meteor-Community-Packages/meteor-collection-extensions/README.md

 ## Meteor Collection Extensions

 This package gives you utility functions to extend your `Mongo.Collection` instances in (hopefully) the safest, easiest and coolest way.
 If you want to create a package that extends `Mongo.Collection`, you'll need this package.
-I am striving for this package to be a third-party official way of extending `Mongo.Collection`.
+I am striving for this package to be a third-party official way of extending `Mongo.Collection` until, well, Meteor decides to create a core functionality to extend it.

 ## Installation (not published yet)